srzer/cse-507-project/report/sections/algorithms.typ

 == Our Branch & Bound Algorithm
-Our general algorithmic idea is a branch-and-prune approach, as inspired by dReal:
+Our algorithm follows a branch-and-prune strategy inspired by dReal.

-Given the initial box constraint, we will first perform interval arithmetic to obtain bounds on the constraint functions to determine whether the constraints are potentially feasible.
+Starting from the initial box constraint, we use interval arithmetic to bound the constraint functions and determine whether the box may contain feasible points.
+If the box is infeasible, we return UNSAT.
-If not, it returns UNSAT.
-Otherwise, it subdivides the box into smaller boxes and repeats the procedure on each sub-box:
+Otherwise, we subdivide the box and apply the same procedure recursively.

-If a sub-box is determined to be infeasible based on the interval arithmetic bounds, it is not explored further, it is pruned.
+Any sub-box that is proven infeasible by interval arithmetic is pruned.
-Otherwise, the sub-box is again subdivided into smaller boxes.
-Interval arithmetic gives imperfect bounds on a function, but subdividing to smaller boxes with tighter interval constraints usually results in more precise bounds, which is the advantage of subdividing.
+Sub-boxes that remain feasible are further subdivided.
+Although interval arithmetic provides loose bounds, working on smaller boxes tightens these bounds and makes the feasibility test more accurate.

-We will continue to either prune or subdivide until the box size is so small that the constraint functions vary by less than $delta$ within the small box, at which point the function value is determined on that box within $delta$ precision.
-Now we present how we improved the vanilla idea through implementing new techniques as below.
+This process continues until each box becomes sufficiently small so that the constraint functions vary by less than $δ$ inside the box.
+At that point, the function value on the box is determined within $δ$ precision.
+Below, we describe how we enhance this basic framework with several additional techniques.

 === Objectives
 Our main focus will be rational objective optimization with constraints.